Satisfactory Academic Progress (SAP) Policy

-If a student is deemed eligible, a financial aid warning period of one semester will be assigned to students who fail to make satisfactory academic progress.
+A financial aid warning period of one semester will be assigned to students who fail to make satisfactory academic progress.
 Students will remain eligible for financial aid during the warning period.
 Those who fail to meet the requirements at the end of the warning period will be placed on suspension the following semester and will no longer qualify for financial aid.

 The following students will NOT qualify for financial aid warning: